BartMassey/emacs-guess-visual-line/README.md

 Bart Massey and Google Gemini Flash 2025

-This grotty code uses a simple heuristic (more than 5 lines of more than 100 characters in the buffer) to turn on `visual-line-mode` on text or Markdown buffers in emacs.
+This grotty code uses a simple heuristic (more than 5 lines of at least 100 characters in the buffer, or a single line of at least 150 characters) to turn on `visual-line-mode` on text or Markdown buffers in emacs.
+The heuristic parameters can be set to taste.

-I have more and more Markdown, in particular, that needs to be wrapped, but the majority of my Markdown does not.
+I have more and more Markdown, in particular, that needs to be wrapped.
+However, the majority of my Markdown does not.

 ## Usage